rangle/angular-training-slides/slides/src/content/redux.md

 ## FAQ

+**Can I have more than one store?**

+No, redux uses one global store to manage state., however it is common practice to divide your store into separate areas of concern.

+Just as we can configure our store like this:
+`StoreModule.provideStore(reducer)`
+We are also able to pass in an object and associate a reducer with a given piece of our state
+`StoreModule.provideStore({ todos: todosReducer, users: usersReducer })`

+We can also take advantage of functional composition, and "combine" multiple reducers into one using the `combineReducers` helper function `@ngrx` provides.

+---

+## FAQ

 **Does the UI broadcast actions and store broadcast actions back?**

 The UI should not broadcast actions directly, it can and often should